Leather and fabric

 Type 3 Luxery range Brazilian leather

 The premium Range Brazilian leather is extra thick cow leather and can of course also be used on our entire new Chesterfields.
 Robust, versatile with a beautiful reflection in case of day and artificial light.
 In terms of color, there are different variants to choose from.
-Do you want to know more?
-Ask us!
-Prices for the new Chesterfields to be ordered have an additional price of 20% in this range.
+The two-tone finish has a lighter underlay that becomes lighter in color on heavily used parts.
+Ideally suited to get the lived, loved atmosphere on the Chesterfield.
+Prices for the new Chesterfields to be ordered have an additional cost of 22% in this range.

 Type 4 Premium range Vintage leather